MatthewKyleBerry/Pico-SDVX/README.md

 # Pico-SDVX

-A Project for turning the inexpensive Raspberry PI pico into a cotroller for USC, SDVX and other rhythm games.
+A Project for turning the inexpensive Raspberry PI pico into a cotroller for USC, SDVX and other rhythm games using CircuitPython.

 ### Current Features: